marko213/GDE/INSTRUCTIONS.md

 <b>These instructions apply to the GDE.
 The instructions for the GDE level editor can be found in the respective folder</b>

 <br>
-<p>Pressing the SPACE or 'P' key will pause / unpause the simulation (does not affect ASAP mode).</p>
+<p>Pressing the SPACE or 'P' key will pause / unpause the simulation.</p>

 <p>Pressing the 'R' key will restart the current run.</p>